Characterization of nuclear breakup as a function of hard-scattering kinematics using dijets measured by ATLAS in $p$+Pb collisions: Data selection and Monte Carlo simulations

 The data used satisfy detector and data-quality requirements, and contain at least one reconstructed vertex and two reconstructed jets.
 A set of fully efficient central and forward single-jet triggers~\cite{TRIG-2016-01}, characterized by different \PT\ thresholds, was chosen to provide full \PT\ coverage over the phase space of this analysis.

-Jets are formed from calorimeter towers and are reconstructed using the \antikt algorithm~\cite{Cacciari:2008gp,Fastjet} with \RFour, as was done in previous ATLAS jet measurements in \pxPb~\cite{ATLAS:2022iyq, ATLAS:2023zfx}.
+Jets are formed from calorimeter towers and are reconstructed using the \antikt algorithm~\cite{Cacciari:2008gp,Fastjet} with E-scheme recombination and \RFour, as was done in previous ATLAS jet measurements in \pxPb~\cite{ATLAS:2022iyq, ATLAS:2023zfx}.
 This analysis considers events where the two highest \PT\ jets have reconstructed $p_{\TN{T,1}}>40$~\GeV, $p_{\TN{T,2}}>30$~\GeV\ and $-2.8 < \eta_{1},\eta_{2} < 4.5$, respectively.
+Sub-leading jets have a lower \PT\ threshold to allow for some momentum imbalance in the reconstructed dijet at low \PTA.
 The asymmetric \ETA\ requirement is imposed to avoid jets biasing the centrality determination in the Pb-going FCal.
 Events with either the leading or the sub-leading jet reconstructed in the acceptance of the disabled HEC region are discarded in both data and Monte Carlo (MC) simulations.
 To define a rejection criterion for the analysis, the disabled region is increased by an additional 0.4 margin in both pseudorapidity and azimuthal angle, as done in previous jet analyses using these datasets~\cite{ATLAS:2023zfx,ATLAS:2022iyq,HION-2017-06}.
-In this way, jets with constituents affected by the disabled HEC are not considered.
+In this way, jets with constituents affected by the disabled HEC are not considered and an efficiency correction is applied (see Section~\ref{sec:analysis}).

 Centrality is defined using \ETPB~\cite{ATLAS:2015hkr,ATLAS:2019vcm,ATLAS:2023zfx}.
-To select only hadronic interactions, the centrality range 0--90\% is considered.
+To reject contamination from UPC events, the centrality range 0--90\% is considered.
 The contribution of UPC jet production in these events was studied by applying an additional selection based on the rapidity gap~\cite{HION-2018-27} and is found to be negligible.
-In-time pileup events are rejected by requiring that no non-primary vertices have more than six associated tracks.
+In-time pileup events are rejected by requiring that no non-primary vertices have more than six associated tracks\footnote{The average interactions per bunch crossing, $\bar\mu$, varied throughout the \pxPb\ data-taking.
+A majority of the sampled luminosity had a modest pileup profile $ 0.1 < \bar \mu < 0.3$.
+Low pileup samples $\bar \mu < 0.01$ were taken to study the impact of pileup on the data.}.
 This removes approximately 12\% of events from the sample.
 All these selections are consistent with the \pxPb\ analysis presented in Ref.~\cite{ATLAS:2023zfx}

 The ZDC ADCs sample their own baseline before every event.
 This baseline is sensitive to the long tails of preceding \pxPb\ interactions with significant ZDC activity.
 By rejecting events with baseline values elevated relative to an acceptable range taken from a dedicated zero pileup sample, events with an out-of-time\footnote{Out-of-time pileup refers to events preceded by another \pxPb\ collision where a detector measures signals originating from the preceding event in the sampling window of the current event.} pileup contribution that can affect measurements in the FCal are excluded.
 This requirement removes approximately 8\% of events, after the nominal pileup cut and the centrality selection.
 This requirement is agnostic to the kinematic properties of the considered event, as it only depends on the process in a previous event.